our people

 Headshot of woman with big bright orange glasses

-Pieta (she/her) is a Lecturer with James Cook University, in the Postgraduate Nursing Online team and is a Credentialed Mental Health Nurse.
+Pieta (she/her) is a Lecturer with James Cook University, managing research based subjects in the Master of Nursing course and is also a Credentialed Mental Health Nurse.
 Overly enthusiastic about patient experience and person-centred care within our fast-paced systems and society, Pieta has a particular research interest in the psychosocial aspects of prenatal diagnosis.
 She has postgraduate qualifications in mental health nursing, diagnostic genomics and higher education innovative teaching and learning.
+Pieta worked in varied clinical mental health nursing positions before her transition to academia.

 Photo of Dr Thomson